 SiteGround has a click-and-install Getting Started Wizard, which makes it super easy to set up your WooCommerce store.

 SiteGround automatically installs WordPress with the WooCommerce plugin, along with the professional Storefront theme.
 It’ll all be ready to go within minutes, and you don’t even have to lift a finger, or do anything technical.
 Just sit back and let SiteGround do the work!

 If you already have a WooCommerce store elsewhere, you can use SiteGround’s free WordPress Migrator to easily transfer your site.
 All you need to do is install the Migrator plugin on your existing store, copy a token from your SiteGround control panel into the plugin, and then relax as the Migrator securely transfers your content.

 Alternatively, SiteGround offers a paid migration service, where its own professionals carry out the migration for you.
 Pricing for this service starts at $30 per site.

 Reseller hosting is where you purchase a year’s worth of hosting, then sell it on to someone else.
 It’s usually used by web design agencies and developers who want to offer clients more than just website creation, or those looking to start their own web hosting company.

 Reseller hosting works in a very different way to other types of web hosting.
 You purchase ‘credits’, which are the equivalent of one year’s worth of shared hosting.
 These can then be resold to others for a monthly fee.

 Essentially, you become the middleman between the hosting provider and the person who’s actually using the hosting service.
-SiteGround offers three different tiers of pricing, which are based on how many credits you buy.

 Think of reseller hosting like asking someone to design a WordPress website for you.
 They don’t own WordPress, but they’re highly knowledgeable, and are on-hand to help you.
 If you sell hosting, you need to know how it works, and should support those you sell it to.